The Life Sciences Law Review (Chapter Russia)2 March 2022

 If the court adjudicates that the commercialisation of a specific drug is a breach of the patent legislation, the MoH is obliged to revoke the MA (Article 32 of the Pharmaceutical Law).

-The Eurasian Rules require the applicant in the MA registration procedures to provide a confirmation of non-infringement of the intellectual rights as result of the medicine registration (Section 3.1 Annex 2 to the Eurasian Rules).
+The Eurasian Rules require the applicant in the MA registration procedures to provide a confirmation of non-infringement of intellectual rights as a result of the medicine registration as well as to indicate whether their patent is effective in the territory of the Eurasian Union Member States and, if applicable, to provide a copy of the patent or licence agreement (Section 3.1 Annex 2 to the Eurasian Rules).

 Extension of patent protection